alexellis/k3sup/README.md

 Currently there is an issue in k3s involving `iptables >= 1.8` that can affect the network communication.
 See the [k3s issue](https://github.com/rancher/k3s/issues/703) and the corresponding [kubernetes one](https://github.com/kubernetes/kubernetes/issues/71305) for more information and workarounds.
 The issue has been observed in Debian Buster but it can affect other distributions as well.

-### Custom helm versions

-Custom helm versions can be used with `k3sup app install`, if you set the environment variable `HELM_VERSION`

 ### Go modules

 * [Go modules wiki](https://github.com/golang/go/wiki/Modules)